Our History

 1965

 The first piece of European legislation for pharmaceuticals – Directive 65/65/EEC is adopted.
-It provides the definition of a medicinal product, introduces the requirement for an authorisation prior to commercialisation and sets out labeling provisions.
+It provides the definition of a medicinal product, introduces the requirement for an authorisation before commercialisation and sets out labelling provisions.

 1970